 Reena Spaulings presents a new series of cut-out paintings that repeat a specific hieroglyphic shape, somewhere between a figure and a letter.
 In fact, this shape comes from a scan of a piece of trash found on the streets of Manhattan: the discarded, flattened-out paper packaging for a set of Apple earbuds.
-When the shape is rotated ninety degrees, four distinct signs are articulated, almost an alphabet.
-The final move was to join our found sign-figure with an acrobat taken from a Matisse cut-out.
+When the shape is rotated ninety degrees, four distinct signs can be articulated, almost an alphabet.
+The final move was to join our found sign-figure with a cut-out acrobat taken from Matisse.

-The cut-out rearticulates painting via a hard "Egyptian" contour, allowing Reena Spaulings to steal painting back from the window-like space of realism, Surrealism, etc. We are now in the dimension of the code, or sign-space.
-Abstraction becomes a sort of figure and the figure is like a letter that recodes space.
+The cut-out rearticulates painting via a hard "Egyptian" contour, allowing Reena Spaulings to steal painting back from the window-like space of realism, Surrealism, etc. Abstraction becomes a sort of figure and the figure is like a letter that recodes space.
 The flattened-out, rotated, hieroglyph serves as a vehicle and support for everything else that makes the paintings paintings: color and gesture, speed and light, chaos and kitsch, etc.